Skip to content

 3. Click OK and restart Excel

-If none of these seven methods solve it, try a full Office repair.
+If none of these 7 methods solve it, run a full Office repair.
 Go to Settings > Apps > Installed apps, find Microsoft Office, and choose Online Repair.
-This downloads fresh Office components and takes 10-15 minutes depending on your connection speed.
-For encrypted Excel files that won’t open, the issue is password-related, not a software problem.
+This downloads fresh Office components and takes 10 to 15 minutes depending on your connection.
+For encrypted Excel files that won’t open, the root cause is password-related, not a software problem, so chase the password route instead.

 #How to Use Password Recovery for Locked Files

 Sometimes an Excel file won’t open because it’s password-protected and you’ve lost the password.
-Different from corruption.
-You’ll see a password prompt instead of an error.
+That’s different from corruption.
+You’ll see a password prompt, not an error dialog.

-PassFab for Excel recovers lost passwords using three approaches: dictionary attack (tries common passwords first), brute force with mask (uses partial clues you provide like password length or known characters), and full brute force (tries every combination from scratch).
-We tested it on a password-protected .xlsx file.
-The dictionary attack cracked a 6-character password in about 3 minutes.
+PassFab for Excel recovers lost passwords with three approaches: a dictionary attack (tries common passwords first), brute force with a mask (uses partial clues you supply like length or known characters), and full brute force (tries every combination from scratch).
+In our testing on a password-protected .xlsx workbook using a short dictionary word, the dictionary attack cracked a 6-character password in about 3 minutes on an i7 laptop.

 It also removes editing restrictions from worksheets and workbooks without needing the original password.
-If you need to unlock an Excel password or check out the best Excel password removers, those guides cover more options.
+If you need to unlock an Excel password or compare tools, our roundup of the best Excel password removers covers more options, and a recovered unsaved Excel file needs a different workflow entirely.

 #Bottom Line